 - In cases where there are financial matters, clients require comprehensive advice about income, capital, property and pension.
 If matters are agreed a consent order can be made or in disputed cases consideration as to whether a financial application is necessary to achieve a final order.

-- Advice may be required about child arrangements and child maintenance.
+- Advice may be required for child arrangements and child maintenance.

 - Family lawyers can advise at an early stage about alternative methods to resolve disputes such as mediation or collaborative law.